The need for a nonlocal expansion in general relativity: Introduction

-The procedures to build EFTs are universal, and yet there are some well-known cases in which the effective expansion fails \cite{Donoghue_2009}.
+It is therefore worth examining in more detail what happens beyond the limit where this matching was well-studied.
+In fact, while the procedures to build EFTs are universal, there are some well-known cases in which the effective expansion fails \citep{Donoghue_2009}.
 For such an expansion to make sense, the ``fundamental'', theory must be more symmetric than the EFT for its low-energy limit.
 However, this is not always the case.
 When a conservation law present in the effective expansion is violated in the fundamental theory, then the effective expansion is dubious even when a well-defined scale of parameters exists.
 In quantum physics this becomes inevitable as the representations of the Hilbert space between the two theories are different, but even in classical physics, for periodic solutions, a small violation of a conservation law can build up over many cycles.
-For a small number of degrees of freedom the Kolmogorov–Arnold–Moser (KAM) theorem guarantees that small perturbations keep perturbations small, but as the number of degrees of freedom goes to infinity this is no longer true \cite{Villani_2011}.
-Thus, if both anglular momentum and a large number of degrees of freedom are present, weak-field expansions are inherently suspicious.
+For a small number of degrees of freedom the Kolmogorov–Arnold–Moser (KAM) theorem guarantees that perturbations to a system dynamics due to symmetry breaking terms remain negligible \citep{Goldstein_2002}.
+However, as the number of degrees of freedom goes to infinity this is no longer true \citep{Villani_2011}.
+Thus, if both angular momentum and a large number of degrees of freedom are present, weak-field expansions are inherently suspicious.